๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Prosciutto di Parma from a Michelin restaurant in Parma.

-๐Ÿ€ My take.
 I recommend stopping in one of these three cities even for just a day because it’s a nice way to break up the commute from Venice to Cinque Terre.
-One of my favorite discoveries in the region is Lambrusco, a sparkling red wine that’s difficult to find in other regions of Italy.
+I chose to do Parma because I wanted to eat some of the world’s best prosciutto.

 5. Cinque Terre